We earn a commission for products purchased through some links in this article.

 What is prenatal depression?

-Most pregnant women (and indeed, women and men in general) feel moody or low at times, but if you have prenatal (also known as antenatal) depression, those feelings will be fairly permanent.
+Most pregnant women can feel moody, upset, low, or experience mood changes at times, but if you have prenatal (also known as antenatal) depression, those feelings, or feelings of despair, will be fairly permanent.
 You may also feel guilty because you ‘should’ be feeling happy to be pregnant, and might frequently be tearful, irritable, angry, anxious and overwhelmed.

 Some women might find these symptoms of depression much worse in the early months, especially if they are suffering from uncomfortable pregnancy symptoms or the pregnancy came as a shock.
 For others it gets worse at the end, with fears about giving birth and what life will be like with a new baby to look after.